Save 30% on online shipping anywhere in Canada and the US!

 Electromagnets

 Electromagnets are commonly used in electric motors and generators.
-They both work on the scientific principle of electromagnetic induction, discovered by scientist Michael Faraday in 1831, which says that a moving electric current will create a magnetic field, and vice versa.
-In electric motors, the electric current generates a magnetic field which moves the motor.
-In generators, an external force such as wind, flowing water or steam rotates a shaft which moves a set of magnets around a coiled wire, thus producing an electric current.
+They both work on the scientific principle of electromagnetic induction, discovered by scientist Michael Faraday in 1831, which says that a moving electric current will create a magnetic field and vice versa.
+In electric motors, the electric current generates a magnetic field that moves the motor.
+In generators, an external force such as wind, flowing water or steam rotates a shaft, which moves a set of magnets around a coiled wire, thus producing an electric current.

-Electromagnets are also used to flick the switches in relays, used in telephone exchanges, railway signaling and traffic lights.
+Electromagnets are also used to flick the switches in relays used in telephone exchanges, railway signalling and traffic lights.

 A modern train system known as Maglev (short for magnetic levitation) uses electromagnets to levitate the train above the rail.
 This reduces friction and allows the train to move at tremendous speed.